peethree/machine-learning/README.md

  #

+ Initially I encoded the race categories of victims to integers, but this led to there being an unwanted order in the race categories.
+I then swapped to one-hot-encoding instead.
+I later found out that label encoding is only really useful while having two categories, which is not the case here.
+Sadly enough, however, trying different types of encoding didn't help the accuracy of the prediction much.
+After some reflection, using a classifier tree for the data that I chose to use for the model was never going to perform well since the data itself is very imbalanced.
+There's a ton of data involving black and white perps and victims, but in comparison very little involving natives or asians.
+So the model is always going to be biased towards these two classes.

+ #

- Using this dataset and the model I opted for, it seems there's about a 60% accuracy in predicting the perp based on race
+ In conclusion: using this dataset and the model I opted for, it seems there's about a 60% accuracy in predicting the perp based on race.